 These research led us to various conclusions supporting the positive environmental impacts of a large scale deployment of the AM model

-Low impact of the automation required equipment
+Low impact of the equipment required for the vehicles automation

-The production of components required for automation and their total energy use do not significantly affect overall environmental impact.
+The production of components required for automation and their total energy use do not significantly affect the overall environmental impact.

 The Automated Minibuses externalities estimations demonstrate positive results for introducing them particularly when replacing some individual forms of mobility.